|Applicant Competition||Very Low|

 |ACT Score||Competitiveness||Admission Chances|

-You will need above average high school grades to get into Presbyterian College.
+Applicants require above average high school grades to get into PC.
 The average high school GPA of the admitted freshman class at Presbyterian College was 3.47 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #16 in South Carolina for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as PC accepts 69% of students who apply.
+If your high school grades are above the average 3.47 GPA, you have a very good chance of being admitted as PC accepts 75% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|